 213. Current Distribution: Section 212. shows that in recent times crocodiles occurred in most suitable waters below the central plateau, on its edge and in the Rift Valley.
 Commercial hunting may have reduced numbers considerably in accessible places, but in many areas populations were untouched.
-Even where exploitation occurred, the evidence strongly suggests that undisturbed populations had recovered by the late 1970s.
-Although in the last twenty years Ethiopia's human population has doubled, and the settlement and cultivation of lake and river banks has increased with it, crocodiles still occur throughout their historical range.
+Even where exploitation occurred the evidence strongly suggests that disturbed populations had recovered by the late 1970s.
+Although in the last twenty years Ethiopia's human population has doubled, and the settlement and cultivation of lake and river banks has increased with it, crocodiles still occur through their historical range.

-Members of the EWCO have recently seen crocodiles in fair numbers in the Awash River and associated lakes (notably Lakes Basaka and Liyado), the Omo River, the main Rift Valley lakes with fresh water and the Baro River in Gambella.
+Members of the EWCO have recently seen crocodiles in fair numbers in the Awash River and associated lakes (notably lakes Basaka and Liydo), the Omo River, the main Rift Valley lakes with fresh water and the Baro River in Gambella.
 In less disturbed parts of the country crocodiles are again found in large and spectacular concentrations which are totally unafraid of man (Hutton, 1988a).

-22. Population: Crocodile surveys have recently been undertaken on Lakes Abaya and Chamo in the Rift Valley, the Omo River within the National Park, and the northern section of Lake Turkana which falls within Ethiopia.
+22. Populations (estimates and trends): Crocodile survey have recently been undertaken on lakes Abaya and Chamo in the Rift Valley, the Omo River within the National Park, and the northern section of Lake Turkana which falls within Ethiopia.

 As noted in Section 212. above, Bolton (1983) reported that crocodiles in Lake Chamo appeared to have increased dramatically since the end of commercial hunting.
-The twin Lakes of Abaya and Chamo were subsequently identified as having considerable potential for providing eggs for crocodile ranching (Bolton, 1984).
+The twin lakes of Abaya and Chamo were subsequently identified as having considerable potential for providing eggs for crocodile ranching (Bolton, 1984).
 As a result, between 1984 and 1987, four standardized daytime boat counts were made of Lake Chamo by EWCO in the months of November/December, before egg laying and collection.
-In addition, Bolton (1984) counted about 5 km of the Chamo shoreline at night to obtain a rough correction factor for daytime counts.
+In addition Bolton (1984) counted about 5km of the Chamo shoreline at night to obtain rough correction factor for daytime counts.
 He saw a total of 360 crocodiles by day.
-In his sample areas he saw 8 by day and 27 by night, a correction factor of 3.4.
+In his sample area he saw 8 by day and 27 by night, a correction factor of 3.4.

-Table 1 Crocodile counts of Lake Chamo 1984 to 1987
+Table I: Crocodile counts of Lake Chamo 1984 to 1987

 Year Number seen by day Correction by 3.4 Number of nests found

-1984 397 1,350 22
+1984 397 1350 22

-1985 533 1,812 87
+1985 533 1812 87

-1986 1,321 4,491 126
+1986 1321 4491 126

-1987 1,228 4,175 316
+1987 1228 4175 316